learn-co-curriculum/dsc-git-configuration/README.md

 You can't just push to any GitHub repository you want.
 Imagine the chaos if any random user could make arbitrary changes to popular open-source projects!
 Instead you need to be granted permission to make changes to a particular repository.
 One way to guarantee that you have permission is to make a new GitHub repository yourself, so we're going to do just that.

-This repository is just being used for practice, so it can be public or private and can use any name you want.
+This repository is just being used for practice, so it can use any name you want.

 Go to https://github.com/new to make a new repository.
-Type in a name, make sure you check the box next to **Add a README file**, then click the **Create repository** button at the bottom.
+Type in a name, set the visibility to **Public**, make sure you check the box next to **Add a README file**, then click the **Create repository** button at the bottom.

 ## Getting Credit for Contributions